strapi/documentation/docs/developer-docs/latest/guides/unit-testing.md

 ✨  Done in 9.09s.
 ```

+> Note: if you receive an error `Jest has detected the following 1 open handles potentially keeping Jest from exiting` check `jest` version as `26.6.3` works without an issue.

 ### Testing `auth` endpoint controller.

 In this scenario we'll test authentication login endpoint with two tests